madmachineio/docs/docs/tutorials/general/simpleio/blink-analogin.md

 ---
 title: Blink analog
-description: You will rotate the potentiometer to change the brightness of the LED.
+description: You will program your board in Swift to change the blink rate of the LED using a potentiometer.
 ---

 # Blink analog

 In this example, you will use a potentiometer to control the flashing speed of an LED light.
-The speed will change as you turn it.
+It will change as you turn it.

 ## What you need